 Filament Storage Containers

 This can be easily overlooked as an accessory.
-When filaments aren’t maintained in a proper way, it can cause breakage, clogging, reduced layer adhesion and so on.
+When filaments aren’t maintained properly, it can cause breakage, clogging, reduced layer adhesion and so on.
 This is easily fixed by keeping your filaments in a moisture-free environment.

 Lock & Lock Round Storage Container – 2.5L Clear